-Let’s look at different scenarios of how much money you can make on your first home, depending on how much Denver’s housing prices change over the next three years.
+Let’s look at different scenarios of how much money you might make on your first home, depending on how much Denver’s housing prices change over the next three years.
 The scenarios below are based on borrowing $150,000 on a $150,000 property, at 4% interest.
-The examples below show how much you can make by having the property rise in value, as well as by paying off the loan.
+The examples below show how much you can make by having the property rise in value, as well as by fully paying off the loan.

 0% increase per year for three year